Philanthropy

 Do you enjoy making items for donation to charity?
 Susan Loube is the convenor of a group within the Needlework Guild of Canada and invites any interested knitters, crocheters and quilters to become members of the NGC.
 All that is required is to contribute at least 2 articles per year or provide a cash donation.

 The NGC – Toronto Branch collects and distributes these items – e.g., blankets, layettes, toys, hats, mittens, socks and sweaters – to local agencies that need them.
-For more information, please contact Susan directly.
+For more information, please contact Susan at sunyr1919@gmail.com directly.

 Mount Sinai Hospital